CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Additional Explanations and Analyses

-ATOMIC-10X is a machine-generated corpus constructed using the Symbolic Knowledge Distillation framework~\cite{DBLP:conf/naacl/WestBHHJBLWC22}.
-To construct ATOMIC-10X, \citet{DBLP:conf/naacl/WestBHHJBLWC22} used a selective distillation approach to extract knowledge relevant to seven commonsense inference types from GPT-3~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20}.
-They then trained a student model to generate symbolic knowledge graphs based on the distilled knowledge.
-The student model was evaluated using a separate critic model trained to judge the quality of the symbolic generation.
-The resulting corpus, ATOMIC-10X, was found to exceed the human-generated corpus, ATOMIC$^{20}_{20}$~\cite{DBLP:conf/aaai/HwangBBDSBC21}, in terms of scale, accuracy, and diversity.
+ATOMIC-10X is a machine-generated corpus developed by~\citet{DBLP:conf/naacl/WestBHHJBLWC22} using the symbolic knowledge distillation framework.
+They employed a selective distillation approach to extract knowledge from large language models like GPT-3~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20} by prompting them with head events and commonsense relations from the ATOMIC dataset.
+The extracted knowledge was used to train a student model to generate symbolic knowledge graphs evaluated using a separate critic model.
+The resulting corpus, ATOMIC-10X, surpassed the human-generated corpus ATOMIC2020~\cite{DBLP:conf/aaai/HwangBBDSBC21} in scale, accuracy, and diversity.

-In our paper, we use ATOMIC-10X by sampling a specific number of knowledge from ATOMIC-10X, that is equal to the total number of plausible abstract commonsense knowledge for ATOMIC, and merging them into the original ATOMIC as a means of augmenting the original ATOMIC.
-It is then used as an ATOMIC-10X-augmented ATOMIC, where the triples are synthesized into QA pairs to train the model following the original pipeline proposed by~\citet{DBLP:conf/aaai/MaIFBNO21}.
-This is the same for the results reported in Table~\ref{tab:main_exp_results} and Table~\ref{tab:aug_comparison_results}.
+In this section, we provide additional explanations regarding the usage of ATOMIC-10X in our paper and conduct further experiments to explore its impact on zero-shot commonsense QA.
+Specifically, we study the role of filtering the knowledge in ATOMIC-10X using multiple critic thresholds to acquire high-quality knowledge and improve model performance.